elenaferr0/bnb-branching-strategy-learning/report/sections/theoretical-bg.typ

 - @LASSO: an extension of linear regression that adds a penalty term proportional to the absolute value of the magnitude of the coefficients.
 This penalty forces some coefficients to be exactly zero, effectively performing feature selection and improving model interpretability;

-- Decision Trees: they can be used for both classification and regression; the idea is to learn simple decision rules inferred from the data features, creating a tree-like model of decisions and their possible consequences.
+- Decision Trees: they can be used for both classification and regression; the goal of this technique is to learn simple decision rules inferred from the data features, creating a tree-like model of decisions and their possible consequences.
 Decision trees can handle both numerical and categorical data and are easy to interpret;

 - Bagging and Boosting: these are ensemble methods that combine multiple models to improve overall predictive performance.
 Bagging (e.g., Random Forests) builds independent models from bootstrapped samples and averages their predictions, reducing variance.
 Boosting (e.g., Gradient Boosting) builds models sequentially, with each new model trying to correct the errors of the previous ones, primarily reducing bias.